 The Latest Laws and Changes

-Experience teaches every attorney that laws change quickly, and lawyers need to stay on top of law changes if they want to serve their clients in the best possible way.
+Experience teaches every attorney that laws change quickly, and lawyers need to stay on top of law changes to serve their clients in the best possible way.
 It is safe to assume that every attorney, regardless of their experience, does their best to keep track in the changes in the law.
-But experienced attorneys focus on those legal areas that affect their customers directly, and they work hard to find solutions to issues that other lawyers might miss.
+But experienced attorneys focus on those legal areas that affect their customers directly and work hard to find solutions to issues that other lawyers might miss.

 Efficient Use of Staffing